dodo061010/BF/README.md

 # BF
+Daniele Cambria's repository for the behavioural finance course at UZH.
 ## How to run
 First, if you have just created a codespace, wait for Github to complete the setup, which also includes installing the required modules.
 Then, open a terminal in /workspaces/BF, and run:
 ```